đŻ What Is Assertiveness?

 - Fear of disappointing others.
 Pursuing your values will often trigger other people to become upset.
 But if you canât tolerate other people feeling upset and disappointed with you, itâs unlikely that youâll be able to consistently act assertively.

-đĄ Key Insights About Assertiveness
+đĄ Key Insights About Assertive Communication

 - Assertiveness is not aggressiveness.
 Aggression means pursuing your wants and needs while violating the rights of others.
 And assertiveness, by definition, means always being respectful of the rights and autonomy of other people as well as your own.
 NOTE: See the assertive communication matrix in the next section for more details on how assertive communication differs from other forms of communication.

-- Assertiveness is a skill, not a personality trait.
+- Assertive communication is a skill, not a personality trait.
 While our basic temperament and personality may influence our tendency to be assertive or not, ultimately assertiveness is a skill that anyone can cultivate.
 But like most skills in life, it requires practice and patience.
 Specifically, it requires that you are able to be aware of and tolerate difficult emotions rather than trying to cope with or avoid them.

 đ The Assertive Communication Matrix